rweichler/cylinder/README.md

 Lua bindings.
 Check out [lol.lua](https://github.com/rweichler/cylinder/blob/master/lol.lua) to customize the way the pages turn and stuff.

-Currently the only thing you can manipulate is the page itself, but soon you can manipulate the icons themselves too.
-I just need to figure out how to implement that in a decent way.
+Currently this *CAN* do everything Barrel does, you can manipulate the individual icons and the page using Lua.
+However that doesn't mean that all of Barrel's animations are here.
+The only ones I have coded so far are the cube inside, cube outside, and the icon roll.

+Currently there isn't a binding to set the alpha of the icons, but I'm working on that.

+There are some performance problems with manipulating the icons (just manipulating the page is fine).
+I'm going to investigate that soon.

 ## Todo list

 * ~~Make proof-of-concept cycript 'script'~~
 * ~~Port it to a Mobilesubstrate tweak~~
 * ~~Add Lua bindings~~
-* Add more Lua bindings
 * Add preferences bundle
 * Add more example Barrel thingies
 * Code cleanup